 5.3.
 Buyer’s Damages.
 Without limiting Buyer’s rights and remedies at law or in equity, Buyer reserves the right to charge Seller for any loss, expense (including reasonable attorneys’ fees) or damage sustained as a result of Seller’s failure to deliver conforming goods or services or other breach of the Order, including without limitation, expenses incurred in connection with Buyer’s purchase of substitute goods, incidental damages and consequential damages resulting from Seller’s failure or breach.

 5.4.
 Limitation of Buyer’s Liability.
-Except to the extent expressly provided in these T&Cs of a Written Contract (i) Buyer shall not be liable to Seller, its employees, representatives, agents, suppliers, or subcontractors for any anticipated profits, any incidental damages, or any consequential damages; (ii) under no circumstances shall Buyer’s liability for any claim arising directly or indirectly under or in connection with the Order shall not exceed the cost of the goods or services giving rise to the claim; and (iii).
+Except to the extent expressly provided in these T&Cs or a Written Contract (i) Buyer shall not be liable to Seller, its employees, representatives, agents, suppliers, or subcontractors for any anticipated profits, any incidental damages, or any consequential damages; (ii) under no circumstances shall Buyer’s liability for any claim arising directly or indirectly under or in connection with the Order exceed the cost of the goods or services giving rise to the claim; and (iii).
 Buyer is not liable for penalties of any kind.

 6.1.
 In General.
 These dispute resolution provisions may be modified by the parties in writing.
 Nothing herein prevents the parties from utilizing mediation if they so agree.
 As used below, the amount of a party’s requested claim or counterclaim excludes (i) interest; (ii) the monetary value of injunctive relief sought; (iii) any arbitration and arbitrator fees; (iv) all costs, disbursements, and attorney fees; and (v) damages not recoverable hereunder.